 Principal For A Day® commenced in Australia in 2001 and has been managed by ACER since 2006.
-It is currently operating in Victorian schools through support from the Department of Education and Training (DET).
+It is currently operating in Victorian primary, secondary and special schools and is funded by the Department of Education and Training (DET) through the Bastow Institute of Educational Leadership.
 Expressions of interest from other Australian jurisdictions are most welcome.

 Principal For A Day® in Australia is modelled after the program of the same name developed by PENCIL (Public Education Needs Civic Involvement in Learning) in the United States.
 ACER acknowledges the generosity of PENCIL in allowing the use of their materials.

 The mission of Principal For A Day® is to increase and strengthen partnerships between schools and the community.

 Principal For A Day® aims to:

 - Increase understanding and awareness between schools, business and the wider community

 - Promote the great work that schools do

 - Provide business and community leaders with first-hand and current experiences of schools